ro-ko/Paper_review/Variational_inference.md

 $q^*(z) = \underset{q(z)\in Q}{argmin} KL(q(z)||p(z|x))$

-One of the key ideas behind variational inference is to choose Q to be flexible enough to capture a density close to p(z | x), but simple enough for effi- cient optimization.
+One of the key ideas behind variational inference is to choose Q to be flexible enough to capture a density close to p(z | x), but simple enough for efficient optimization.

 When should a statistician use MCMC and when should she use variational inference?